lake-wg/edhoc/draft-ietf-lake-edhoc.md

 An example of an applicability statement is shown in {{appl-temp}}.

-For some parameters, like METHOD_CORR, ID_CRED_x, type of EAD_x, the receiver is able to verify compliance with applicability statement, and if it needs to fail because of incompliance, to infer the reason why the protocol failed.
+For some parameters, like METHOD_CORR, ID_CRED_x, type of EAD, the receiver is able to verify compliance with applicability statement, and if it needs to fail because of incompliance, to infer the reason why the protocol failed.

 For other parameters, like CRED_x in the case that it is not transported, it may not be possible to verify that incompliance with applicability statement was the reason for failure: Integrity verification in message_2 or message_3 may fail not only because of wrong authentication credential.
 For example, in case the Initiator uses public key certificate by reference (i.e. not transported within the protocol) then both endpoints need to use an identical data structure as CRED_I or else the integrity verification will fail.